-This lecture presents guidelines brief for the selection and design of the various commonly used techniques for construction of embankment on soft soils.
-General reviews of each of methods are made including a discussion on their use, applicability and appropriateness. requirements for additional soil information instrumentation during construction will also be addressed.
+This paper presents brief guidelines for the selection and design of the various commonly used techniques for construction of embankment on soft soils.
+General reviews of each of the methods are made including a discussion on their use, applicability and appropriateness.
+The requirements for additional subsoil information or instrumentation during construction will also be addressed.

-2.0 GEOLOGY OF SOFT ALLUVIAL CLAY IN PENINSULAR MALAYSIA
+2 GEOLOGY OF SOFT ALLUVIAL CLAY IN PENINSULAR MALAYSIA

-The behaviour of soft alluvial soils is influenced by

-the source of the parent material, depositional processes, erosion, redeposition, consolidation and fluctuations in groundwater levels.
+The behaviour of soft alluvial soils is influenced by the source of the parent material, depositional processes, erosion, redeposition, consolidation and fluctuations in groundwater levels.

 Generally, alluvial deposits (materials transported and deposited by water action) consist of finest clays to very coarse gravels and boulders.
 Alluvial soils usually show pronounced stratification and sometimes organic matter, seashell and decayed wood are present in the alluvial deposits.

 Raj & Singh (1990) present an overview of the alluvial deposits of Peninsular Malaysia.
 Figure 1 shows the unconsolidated quaternary sediments in Peninsular Malaysia (After Stauffer, 1973).